 1. HAVE A BACKUP PLAN IN CASE YOUR SUPPLY CHAIN BREAKS

 Considering that everything around your supply chain is mostly, if not all, out of your control, it's recommended that you have a backup plan in place.

 It sounds like an obvious bit of advice.
 It is.
 Your more advanced retailers will undoubtedly have a robust supply chain that will include a backup plan if some part of it fails.
 But that doesn't mean that it is also not easily overlooked by other retailers, both large and small.

 Regardless of how large or small you are, you must consider having a backup supplier.

 As for the complexity of the plan, it can be simple.
 So long as it can help you where the supply chain breaks, it should be okay.

 2. HAVE SPECIFIC CONTROL MEASURES IN PLACE WHEN PLANNING STOCK CONTROL

 Before you begin planning what inventory to stock, it's necessary to ensure you have a way to track and measure.

-For such a plan to work, it also needs to come from the top (Head Office) and filter all the way down to your store level where it will be implemented.
+For such a plan to work, it also needs to come from the top (Head Office) and filter down to your store level to implement it.

 How do you ensure it will work as initially outlined?
-Simple: once the plan arrives at store level, it's the responsibility of the store manager to implement it.
+Simple: once the plan arrives at the store, it's the responsibility of the store manager to implement it.
 Once done, they will inform Head Office and provide evidence if need be.